 It’s true.
 If you have a room with exquisite interior architecture, a lot can be forgiven if the other three are lacking.

-Color, as you can see is last on the list.
+Color, as you can see, is last on the list.
 And yet, it’s the one element that folks frequently consider first.
-And, it’s not that color is not important.
-They are all important.
+And, it’s not that color is not essential.
+They are all critical.
 But, I have found that when everything else is in place, the wall color matters far less.

 But, any one of these elements gone horribly awry can muck up a space.